gsmainclusivetechlab/mmapi-android-sdk/docs/disbursement/createReversal.Readme.md

-# Create A Reversal - International Transfers
+# Create A Reversal

-In some failure scenarios, merchant may need to reverse a transaction,Create a reversal object of reversal transaction
+`Here, createReversal(String transactionReference) creates a POST request to /transactions/{transactionReference}/reversals`

+> `Provided with a valid object representation, this endpoint allows for a new reversal to be created.`

 ### Usage/Examples